Working with Children

 The brain development they are going through at this age makes it hard for them to make decisions or plan ahead.
 They lack the ability to fully understand consequences, or view, anything from someone else's perspective.
 They get an increased drive for risk taking and trying out new things.
 They are super sensitive to social status and so they start craving peer approval.

-These podcasts by The Children's Society talk about this in more detail and about the ways parents can help their child navigate their confusing time in their lives.
+This podcast by Barnardos CARE talks about this in more detail and about the ways parents can help their child navigate their confusing time in their lives.
 Podcast Transcript

 Online Gaming